 Often, these reviews and the questions section offer valuable insights that you will never find in the product descriptions.
 Check out their Exercise and Fitness Equipment department to find tons of quality equipment.

-They have a solid reputation on honoring returns if you are not satisfied with your purchase.
+They have a solid reputation for honoring returns if you are not satisfied with your purchase.

 Rogue is a huge online fitness equipment manufacturer out of Ohio.
 They have built a strong word-of-mouth reputation among serious lifters for the variety and quality of the equipment they carry.